playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 play.filters.enabled += play.filters.csp.CSPFilter
 ```

 > **NOTE**: You will want to review the Content Security Policy closely to ensure it meets your needs.
 The new `CSPFilter` is notably more permissive than `default-src ‘self’`, and is based off the Google Strict CSP configuration.
-You can use the `report-only` functionality with a [[CSP report controller|CSPFilter#Configuring-CSP-Report-Only]] to review policy violations.
+You can use the `report-only` functionality with a [[CSP report controller|CspFilter#Configuring-CSP-Report-Only]] to review policy violations.

-Please see the documentation in [[CSPFilter]] for more information.
+Please see the documentation in [[CSPFilter|CspFilter]] for more information.

 ## play.mvc.Results.TODO moved to play.mvc.Controller.TODO

-All Play's error pages have been updated to render a CSP nonce if the [[CSP filter|CSPFilter]] is present.
+All Play's error pages have been updated to render a CSP nonce if the [[CSPFilter|CspFilter]] is present.
 This means that the error page templates must take a request as a parameter.
 In 2.6.x, the `TODO` field was previously rendered as a static result instead of an action with an HTTP context, and so may have been called outside the controller.
 In 2.7.0, the `TODO` field has been removed, and there is now a `TODO(Http.Request request)` method in `play.mvc.Controller` instead:

 ```java
 public abstract class Controller extends Results implements Status, HeaderNames {